Sándor Szathmári: Later studies

-Szathmári was capable in other natural sciences, such as physics and chemistry.
+Szathmári was proficient in other natural sciences, as well as knowledgeable in physics and chemistry.
 He had a good imagination, liked to experiment and wanted to become an engineer.
 Szathmári graduated in Lugos (now Lugoj, Romania) and in 1915 enrolled in the mechanical engineering program at the Technical University of Budapest (Hungary), but found this dull and, as he perceived it, limiting to his thoughts.
-During his studies, conducted under wartime conditions, he lacked sufficient money, and was often hungry.
-He took a break from his studies during 1919-1921 and returned to Lugos.
-In the beginning he wanted to leave Budapest only provisionally because of the communist rule, but an opportunity to teach students at home developed.
+During his studies, conducted under wartime conditions, he lacked sufficient funds and often went hungry.
+He took a break from his studies from 1919 to 1921 and returned to Lugos.
+Initially, he wanted to leave Budapest only provisionally due to the communist rule, but an opportunity to teach students at home arose.

 Life after graduation

 Following the Treaty of Trianon, Lugos was part of Romania.
 The Romanians made life difficult for Hungarians and Hungarian officials.
-In 1921, Szathmári's father has to choose whether to continue serving the Romanian government or to travel to Hungary.
+In 1921, Szathmári's father had to choose whether to continue serving the Romanian government or to travel to Hungary.
 The father stayed with the six children and undertook the process of becoming a Romanian official, which cost him the sympathy of his acquaintances, the local Hungarians.
 After this sacrifice, the Romanian government retired him and forgot to pay his pension.

-Szathmári siblings did not get an opportunity to study at a college or university.
-Szathmári himself had to often interrupt his studies to help his family.
+The Szathmári siblings did not get an opportunity to study at a college or university.
+Szathmári himself had to interrupt his studies often to help his family.
 He began working in 1920 in the Ruskica marble mine as a technician.
-There he noticed that the mine was tricking the workers by paying a single banknote to three workers. he workers had to travel and spend their own money and time to get change there.
+There, he noticed that the mine was tricking the workers by paying a single banknote to three workers.
+The workers had to travel and spend their own money and time to obtain change.
 He protested, but did not dare further to make waves.

-Although the Hungarian army six times found him unsuitable for recruitment, the Romanian army required him to enlist.
+Although the Hungarian army had found him unsuitable for recruitment six times, the Romanian army required him to enlist.
 Szathmári decided to return to Hungary and finish his studies.
-In the spring of 1921, he returned and was approved for a tuition waver.
-He completed his studies after five years in 1926.
-During 1921-1922 he was unhappy, hungry, and often homeless or living in unheated mass accommodations.
+In the spring of 1921, he returned and was approved for a tuition waiver.
+He completed his studies in 1926 after five years.
+During 1921-1922, he was unhappy, hungry, and often homeless or living in unheated mass accommodations.

-In 1923, Szathmári worked in Gyula as an office worker and lived with relatives.
-(Earlier, he had taken gravely ill and had been hospitalized).
-In July 1923 his father died.
+In 1923, Szathmári worked as an office worker in Gyula and lived with relatives.
+(Earlier, he had taken gravely ill and had been hospitalised).
+In July 1923, his father died.
 He lived in actual student housing between 1924 and 1926.
-Later he studied next to his work in the Gschwindt plant, and afterwards in the Martin-and-Sigray plant.
-Starting in 1924 he worked at MÁVAG, railway machinery plant, and began his true professional life.
+Later, he studied next to his work in the Gschwindt plant, and afterwards in the Martin-and-Sigray plant.
+Starting in 1924, he worked at MÁVAG, a railway machinery plant, and began his true professional life.